swiftlang/swift-evolution/proposals/nnnn-actors.md

 Declarations marked as `nonisolated` can be used from outside the actor's isolation domain.

 By default, the mutable instance stored properties (declared with `var`) of an actor are actor-isolated to the actor instance.
-A stored instance property may be annotated with `nonisolated(unsafe)` to remove this restriction.

-> **Rationale**: `nonisolated(unsafe)` allows specific stored instance properties to opt out of actor isolation checking, allowing careful developers to implement their own synchronization mechanisms.

 ### Partial applications